Skip to content

 • Liability beyond the point of sale, holding manufacturers responsible not only for defects at the time of sale but also for those arising while the product is under their control, such as failing to provide security and software updates.

 • Presumptions and disclosure obligations that ease the burden of proof for claimants.
-For example: (i) courts may presume defectiveness where damage results from an “obvious malfunction” during “reasonably foreseeable use”; (ii) presume causality where the product is defective and the damage is of a “kind typically consistent” with that defect; and (iii) presume defectiveness and/or causality where, despite disclosure, the claimant faces excessive technical difficulties and shows it is likely the product is defective or linked to the damage.
+For example: (i) courts may presume defectiveness where damage results from an “obvious malfunction” during “reasonably foreseeable use”; (ii) presume causality where the product is defective and the damage is of a “kind typically consistent” with that defect; and (iii) presume defectiveness and/or causality where, despite disclosure, the claimant faces excessive technical difficulties and shows that it is likely the product is defective or linked to the damage.

-• Greater transparency and enforcement, including requirements for publishing any final judgment delivered by the national courts of appeal or courts of last instance in proceedings pursuant to the PLD, which could create risk of follow-on litigation.
+• Greater transparency and enforcement, including requirements for publishing any final judgments delivered by the national courts of appeal or courts of last instance in proceedings pursuant to the PLD, which could create risk of follow-on litigation.

 * * *

-Covington advises companies on the specific steps needed to comply with the new PLD, including forthcoming national laws transposing it.
+Covington advises companies on the specific steps needed to comply with the new PLD, including national laws transposing it.
 We provide practical, actionable strategies tailored to your products, risk profile, and markets, while closely tracking implementation across all EU Member States.
 For detailed guidance or jurisdiction-specific updates, do not hesitate to contact us.

 Photo of Louise Freeman Louise Freeman